Rhenish Hesse, Germany: What to pack, what to wear, and when to go [2023]

 A portable power bank, like this one

-A plug adapter that supports outlet types C and F. It's important that you get the necessary type.
-The vast majority of adapters currently available are just plug changers and require your devices to adjust the voltage themselves.
-If your electronics can't do that they could burn up.
-This one should be appropriate for most areas.
+A plug adapter that supports outlet types C and F. Make sure to get the right kind.
+Many adapters currently sold are simply plugs and expect your devices to change the voltage themselves.
+If your electronics can't do that they could get fried.
+This one is sufficent for most countries.

 What to wear/what to pack: